hippalectryon-0/sandboxie-docs/Content/BreakoutFolder.md

 Check [BreakoutProcess](BreakoutProcess.md) for information on breaking out programs.

-Also check [ForceFolder](ForceFolder.md), the counterpart of this setting, which forces a folder's content to launch sandboxed.
+Also check [Forced Folders](SP_ForcedFolderProcess.md#forced-folders), the counterpart of this setting, which forces a folder's content to launch sandboxed.